-It usually takes up to 12 weeks for Azathioprine to get into your system and have its full anti-inflammatory effect on the liver.
+It usually takes up to 12 weeks for azathioprine to get into your system and have an effect on the liver.
 During this time it is likely you will be on reducing doses of steroid medication too.

-How long will I be on Azathioprine?
+How long will I be on azathioprine?

-AIH is a disease that tends to 'burn itself out' in around 2-3 years after which (in most cases) treatment withdrawal can be considered.

-The Liver Team will guide this decision when the time is right.
+AIH is a disease that tends to 'burn itself out' in around 2-3 years, after which (in most cases) treatment withdrawal can be considered.
+The liver team will guide this decision when the time is right.